mixmastamyk/console/docs/additional.rst

 Tips
 ------------

-Don't have many to list yet,
+Not many to list yet,
 but here's a couple.

 - The styles bold, italic, underline, and strike have one-letter shortcuts as they do in HTML, if you're into that sort of thing::

-    # COWABUNGA !
+    # COWABUNGA, DUDE !
     XTREME_STYLING = fx.b + fx.i + fx.u + fx.s

 - When using the extended or truecolor palettes,